Can I submit after the deadline?

 What is a poster, anyway?

-A poster was traditionally formed from a collection of individual letter-sized sheets of paper, each containing a slide or image, all attached to a piece of posterboard.
-With modern graphic-design applications, it is possible to create a single large-format document and print it on a large, single sheet of paper.
-Attendees find single-sheet posters signficantly easier to read and understand; please avoid using multiple letter-sized sheets whenever possible.
+A poster was traditionally formed from a collection of individual letter-size sheets of paper, each containing a slide or image, all attached to a piece of posterboard.
+With modern graphic-design applications, it is possible to create a single large-format document and print it on a large sheet of paper.
+Either of these options is fine.

-At the conference, posters will be mounted on display panels, with two posters on each 8-foot x 4-foot display panel.
-SIGGRAPH 2012 will supply the display panels and push-pins (though presenters may want to bring a few push-pins of their own if they want to pin up flyers or other information in addition to the poster).
+At the conference, the posters will be mounted on display panels, typically 8 feet by 4 feet with two posters per panel.
+SIGGRAPH 2013 will supply the display panels and push-pins (though poster presenters might want to bring a few push-pins of their own if they want to, for example, pin take-home flyers under their board).
+For posters composed of separate sheets rather than a single printout, presenters should mount the sheets onto a single board (using tape or adhesive) before sending it to the conference so it can be mounted to the display panel using the push-pins.

 For more information, see Posters.